-2. Our Faltu micro floorwasher has become known as a “pee light” by our design team – almost every single one of our lighting design projects has at least 1 Faltu in the bathroom on a PIR which is programmed to come on at night when it senses motion.
-This means that on any late night trips, there’s no need for blinding lights!
+- Our Faltu micro floorwasher has become known as a “pee light” by our design team – almost every single one of our lighting design projects has at least 1 Faltu in the bathroom on a PIR which is programmed to come on at night when it senses motion.
+This means that on any late-night trips, there’s no need for blinding lights!

-3. Some bathrooms have tricky angles and tight spaces not always ideal for lighting.
-When working with a sloped ceiling, opt for spotlights which can accurately aim light rather than downlights.
-In very small spaces, take a look at some of the micro fittings we offer – our Wasat cube shaped wall light is a fitting we use regularly in showers and over baths to create a pretty effect but also add light to the room.
-It blends well with most colour schemes (it’s comes in satin nickel) and is so small you barely notice it’s there when it’s switched off.
+- Some bathrooms have tricky angles and tight spaces are not always ideal for lighting.
+When working with a sloped ceiling, opt for spotlights that can accurately aim light rather than downlights.
+In very small spaces, take a look at some of the micro fittings we offer – our Wasat cube-shaped wall light is a fitting we use regularly in showers and over baths to create a pretty effect but also add light to the room.
+It blends well with most colour schemes (it comes in satin nickel) and is so small you barely notice it’s there when it’s switched off.

-4. To avoid wading around in half empty shampoo bottles in the shower and gain stylish storage, you could create a niche within the wall in the shower or by the bath and light this with a tiny downlight.
-Other options for storage could be shelving units or cabinets with either LED tape or tiny downlights to help keep those every day essentials in order.
+- To avoid wading around in half-empty shampoo bottles in the shower and gain stylish storage, you could create a niche within the wall in the shower or by the bath and light this with a tiny downlight.
+Other options for storage could be shelving units or cabinets with either LED tape or tiny downlights to help keep those everyday essentials in order.

-6. Want a real feature?
-Why not take a leaf out of modern hotel’s book and put your bath on your bedroom?
+- Want a real feature?
+Why not take a leaf out of a modern hotel’s book and put your bath in your bedroom?